PancakesLmao/Remie-chat/README.md

 ## Disclaimer

-The mascot assets are from a web event by **Zenless Zone Zero**.
+These mascot assets are from a web event by **Zenless Zone Zero**.
 These assets are not original work and are used here for decorative an entertainment purposes only.
+All assets belong to Hoyoverse/Cognosphere.